Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-43

 Although I have restarted my phone multiple times, the internet still doesn't work.

-1. In spite of restart my phone multiple times, the internet still doesn't work.
+1. In spite of I have restarted my phone multiple times, the internet still doesn't work.

-2. In spite of I have restarted my phone multiple times, the internet still doesn't work.
+2. In spite of restart my phone multiple times, the internet still doesn't work.

 3. In spite restarting my phone multiple times, the internet still doesn't work.